wp-plugins/updraftplus/readme.txt

 = Development branch - 2013/11/18 =

 * FIX: Fix bug in restore of wpcore (Premium) with certain options when backup set was from a previously restored backup with the same certain options
+* FIX: Change how permalinks are flushed post-restore.
+This spares the user from having to manually visit the permalinks page if they had plugins that altered their permalink structure (e.g. WooCommerce).
 * TWEAK: Remove various spurious PHP notices caught by the post-1.7.41 extra logging

 = 1.7.41 - 2013/11/16 =